DPDK/dpdk/doc/guides/prog_guide/intel_dpdk_xen_based_packet_switch_sol.rst

 *   Interrupt and Kick:

-    There are no interrupts in Intel® DPDK Xen Switching as both front and back ends work in polling mode.
+    There are no interrupts in DPDK Xen Switching as both front and back ends work in polling mode.
     There is no requirement for notification.

 *   Feature Negotiation: